DaAlbrecht/parking-garage/documentation/latex-pdf/content/index.md

 The Customer entity represents a customer who can use the parking garage.
 Each customer has a universally unique identifier (uuid) and can be marked as a long-term customer or blocked from using the parking garage.
 Additionally, each customer is associated with a specific parking garage, represented by the parking_garage_id foreign key, which references the id of the ParkingGarage entity.

 The ParkingTicket entity represents a ticket that a customer receives upon entering the parking garage.
-Each ticket has a unique identifier (id), an entry date and time, a reference to the customer who received the ticket, and a reference to the parking garage in which the ticket was issued.
-The customer_id and parking_garage_id foreign keys reference the id of the Customer and ParkingGarage entities, respectively.

-The ExitTicket entity represents a ticket that a customer receives upon exiting the parking garage.
-Each ticket has a unique identifier (id), an exit date and time, a price for the parking duration, a reference to the customer who received the ticket, and a reference to the parking garage in which the ticket was issued.
+Each ticket has a unique identifier (id), an entry date and time, an exit date and time, a price, a reference to the customer who received the ticket, and a reference to the parking garage in which the ticket was issued.
 The customer_id and parking_garage_id foreign keys reference the id of the Customer and ParkingGarage entities, respectively.

 The ParkingRate entity represents the hourly rate for parking in a specific parking garage during a specific time range.
 Each rate has a unique identifier (id), a reference to the parking garage it applies to, a price per hour, a start time, and an end time.
 The parking_garage_id foreign key references the id of the ParkingGarage entity.
 For the prototype, only specific hardcoded time ranges are supported